puppetlabs/puppet-docs/source/puppetdb/1/connect_puppet_master.markdown

 [exported]: /puppet/2.7/reference/lang_exported.html

-> Note: Your site's puppet master(s) must be running Puppet 2.7.12 or later to use PuppetDB.
+> Note: To use PuppetDB, your site's puppet master(s) must be running Puppet 2.7.12 or later .

 After PuppetDB is installed and running, you should configure your puppet master(s) to use it.
 Once connected to PuppetDB, puppet masters will do the following: